MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 The table contains a `State` column just like the one in the `StormEvents` table, and one more column showing the population of that state.

-Let's join the `PopulationData` table with `StormEvents` on the `State` column to find the total property damage caused by storms per capita by state.
+Join the `PopulationData` table with `StormEvents` on the `State` column to find the total property damage caused by storms per capita by state.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WOQQrCQAxF94J3yFJB8ASzsu4LPUHUIKlOMqYZodLDt2MRpeAy//NefuNq8fgk8W69GqDLMaLxi6A2TWTeVxjxShBKtZmPT7WFUw+No1NBW2WBG8slsAhZFn7kSaMp39FZpUJHUPkCybSls8/BbvGwJjtg4gkJyyn7H+l7s5qXJX8EI25L+sbiAAAA" target="_blank">Run the query</a>